niklaushirt/cp4waiops-training/_STUFF/FROM_ZERO_TO_HERO.md

 ---------------------------------------------------------------
-# 5 Configuring AI Manager
+# 5 Configuring AIManager
 ---------------------------------------------------------------

-## 5.1 Login to AI Manager
+## 5.1 Login to AIManager

 1. In your OpenShift Console click on the Applications Menu